Handling College Admissions Decisions

 • Stay positive: Remember, there are many exciting opportunities ahead, regardless of your application outcomes.

-• Express Gratitude: Thank those who supported you, from teachers and coaches to counselors, mentors, friends and family
+• Express gratitude: Thank those who supported you, from teachers and coaches to counselors, mentors, friends and family.
+Gratitude can positively change your attitude!

-• Share with care: Discuss how (and whether) to share college news with friends and peers.
-Be mindful of social media and how you are perceiving others’ news, as well as how you might share your own.
+• Share with care: Consider how (and whether) to share college news with friends and peers.
+Be mindful of how you are perceiving others’ news, as well as how you might share your own, as friends or peers may receive an outcome (positive or not) that is different from yours.